Auction Process & Bidding

 Auction – A car that is available for Auction means that you can bid on this car and have a chance to win the car if you are the highest bidder.
 It’s really exciting!

-There are two types of car auctions: i) an auction with a reserve and ii) a pure sale (we explain both these concepts in the next FAQ).
+There are two types of car auctions: i) an auction with a reserve and ii) a pure sale (we explain both these concepts in the next FAQ pages).

-Buy Now – Some of our auction listings will also include a Buy Now option.
+Buy Now – Some of our auctions will also include a Buy Now option.
 A car that is available as a Buy Now means that you can purchase the car for the Buy Now amount at any time up until about 1 hour before the auction starts.
-This is the easiest way to buy a car on our site as you have certainty that you will get that car for the price listed without having to bid against buyers (at the live auction) and worry about whether you have met the reserve for the car.
+Although not the only way, it sure is the easiest way to buy a car on our site as you have certainty that you will get that car for the price listed without having to bid against buyers (at the live auction) and worry about whether you have met the reserve for the car.